A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Training and Evaluation

 where $i = x,y,z$ is the spatial index, and $m_{1}$ and $m_{2}$ are the masses of the two decay products of the $D^{0}$ meson. $d_{i,1}$ and $d_{i,2}$ are the distances covered by the decay products in time $t_{1}$ and $t_{2}$ with momentum $p_{i,1}$ and $p_{i,2}$, respectively.
 Thus, using $\Vec{V}$, and $\Vec{S}$, one can obtain the value of $\Vec{L}$ and consequently estimate the value of $c\tau$.

-Finally, we use \dca, which is well estimated in experiments, as another topological input variable to the machine-learning models. \dca is defined in terms of the decay length and \textit{sine} of the angle between $\Vec{L}$ and the $D^0$ momentum vector $\vec{p}_{D^{0}}$ as~\cite{STAR:2018zdy},
+Finally, we use \dca, which is well estimated in experiments, as another topological input variable to the ML models. \dca is defined in terms of the decay length and sine of the angle between $\Vec{L}$ and the $D^0$ momentum vector $\vec{p}_{D^{0}}$ as~\cite{STAR:2018zdy},

-As discussed earlier, due to the difference in the decay topology of prompt and nonprompt $D^{0}$ mesons, we can expect larger \dca for the nonprompt $D^{0}$ meson.
-Thus, we proceed to train the machine-learning models with $m_{\pi K}$, and the above discussed topological variables such as $t_{z}$, $c\tau$ and \dca ~of the reconstructed $\pi^{+}K^{-}$ pairs as the input variables to the machine.
+As discussed earlier, due to the difference in the production topology of prompt and nonprompt $D^{0}$ mesons, we can expect larger \dca for the nonprompt $D^{0}$ meson.
+Thus, we proceed to train the ML models with $m_{\pi K}$, and the above discussed topological variables such as $t_{z}$, $c\tau$ and \dca ~of the reconstructed $\pi^{+}K^{-}$ pairs as the input variables to the machine.
 The training is performed using 600 million minimum bias $pp$ collisions at $\sqrt{s} = 13~\rm{TeV}$.